-Kim L. Feingold, PhD, director of Cardiac Behavioral Medicine, and Gail M. Osterman, PhD, specialize in helping patients and their families adjust to a diagnosis and cope with challenges throughout the course of treatment.
+The Cardiac Behavioral Medicine team specializes in helping patients and their families adjust to a diagnosis and cope with challenges throughout the course of treatment.
 The team's techniques include strategies that encourage behavior change, improve coping strategies, minimize stress, reduce emotional distress, help with extended hospitalizations, and prepare for an upcoming procedure or surgery.

 The Northwestern Medicine Cardiac Behavioral Medicine team believes the emotional—not just the physical—well-being of our patients is critical.
 Many people who live with heart disease or experience a cardiac event (like a heart attack or stroke) feel stress, anxiety or depression afterward.
 These feelings can slow the healing process.